bitboxer/dotfiles/README.md

 as my vim package manager.
 I only added a few tweaks and changed a few defaults.

+The vim config uses janus and an slightly modified version of the Inconsolata font.
+The changes in the font are necessary for the powerline gem.
+You can find the font in the font directory.

 As additional vim plugins i am currently using

 * BufOnly.vim
 * gundo.vim
 * vim-powerline
 * vim-ragtag

+Those plugins have to be installed in .janus if you want to use them, too.